MeLLL-UFF/pip/README.md

 It's important install the ML-Agents dependencies.

 # Configuration
-After we download the ML-Agents plugin for Unity3d, it's necessary copy the folder ml-agents\UnitySDK\Assets\ML-Agents\Plugins to our Unity Project in .\Assets\ML-Agents.

-Furthermore, we need change the .NetFramework to 4.6 and mark the Run Background checkbox.
+we need change the .NetFramework to 4.6 and mark the Run Background checkbox case this is not configured.

 Edit->Project Settings->Players